nf-core/website/CODE_OF_CONDUCT.md

 ## When are where does this Code of Conduct apply?

-Participation in the nf-core community is contingent on following these guidelines in all our workspaces and events such as hackathons and workshops.
+Participation in the nf-core community is contingent on following these guidelines in all our workspaces and events such as hackathons, workshops, bytesize, and collaborative workspaces on gather.town.
 These guidelines include but are not limited to the following listed alphabetically and therefore in no order of preference:

 - Communicating with an official project email address.
 - Communicating with community members within the nf-core Slack channel.
 - Participating in hackathons organised by nf-core (both online and in-person events).
-- Participating in collaborative work on GitHub, Google Suite, community calls, mentorship meetings, email correspondence.
+- Participating in collaborative work on GitHub, Google Suite, community calls, mentorship meetings, email correspondence, and on the nf-core gather.town workspace.
 - Participating in workshops, training, and seminar series organised by nf-core (both online and in-person events).
 This applies to events hosted on web-based platforms such as Zoom, gather.town, Jitsi, YouTube live etc.
 - Representing nf-core on social media.
 This includes both official and personal accounts.